j19sch/building-an-api-testing-framework/exercises/exerices_readme.md

 Each exercise is described in a separate file.
 Reason for this is that each exercise builds on the previous one - often solving a problem with what you have built so far.
+A good practice is to ask before each exercise: what is the next thing I should do to improve the framework?

 Example solutions can be found in the `example_solutions` directory.